On the Intersecting Crises of COVID-19 & Climate: Let us shape a new socio-economic order

 Following discussions within ESCR-Net’s membership on climate and environmental justice and human rights in relation to the COVID-19 crisis, multiple members co-authored short articles in this context, including the following piece which was originally published on Medium.

-Across the world, including Asia and the Pacific, Africa and Latin America, governments are grappling with containing the spread of COVID-19 alongside facing human induced extreme weather events compounding existing food and water insecurity affecting marginalised communities in the Global South.
+Across the world, including in Asia and the Pacific, Africa and Latin America, governments are grappling with containing the spread of COVID-19, alongside facing human-induced extreme weather events which are compounding existing food and water insecurity in the Global South.
 The COVID-19 crisis has starkly highlighted and aggravated social, gender and economic inequality.
 Under the cover of COVID-19, several countries have announced rollbacks of environmental protection standards.
 They have reverted to promoting extractivism to address the economic crisis produced by the pandemic.
 This will inevitably worsen the climate crisis and collide with the unfolding pandemic leading to devastating impacts on human rights.

 Zimbabwe and Mozambique are still struggling with the effects of the deadly Cyclone Idai that left more than a thousand people dead and tens of thousands homeless in March 2019 before the onset of COVID-19.
-International climate policies recognise ‘historical responsibility’ as the onus on developed countries who historically benefited from global emissions to bear the greater share of costs of mitigation and adaptation to those countries facing its worst impacts and further compensate for loss and damages.
+International climate policies recognise ‘historical responsibility’ as the onus on developed countries who historically benefited from global emissions to bear the greater share of mitigation and adaptation costs, and further compensate for loss and damages, in relation to those countries facing the worst impacts of the climate crisis.
 The same developed countries (with the addition of China, India, Indonesia) remain responsible for some of the largest emissions today.
 In 2014, the Green Climate Fund was set up with developed countries pledging US$100 billion a year to meet the needs of developing countries.
-Until last year, only USD$10.3 billion was pledged but the actual amount produced is 8.2 billion So where is the money to address the climate crisis?.
+Until last year, only USD$10.3 billion was pledged but the actual amount produced is 8.2 billion So where is the money to address the climate crisis?

 The time to act is now.